risingwavelabs/risingwave-docs-legacy/docs/dev/code-java.md

 ## Create a source

-The code in this section creates a source `counter` with the `datagen` connector.
+The code in this section creates a source `walk` with the `datagen` connector.
 The `datagen` connector is used to generate mock data.

 ```java
 import java.sql.*;